shivaninagpal21/Facial-Keypoint-Detection/README.md

 # Facial-Keypoint-Detection
-Pytorch implementation of a  Convolutional Neural Network that successfully detects facial keypoints.
+Pytorch implementation of a Convolutional Neural Network to perform Facial Keypoints Detection.
+Each train and test image consisted of 68 keypoints with coordinates (x,y) for that face.
+These keypoints essentially mark the important areas of the face like the eyes, nose, mouth corners, etc. The facial keypoints dataset used had 5770 color images.
+3462 of these images were used to train the model and the rest were used to test the model.
+The model was trained for 30 epochs and a batch size of 10.
+As for Loss and Optimization Functions; MSE and Adam Optimizer with a learning rate of 0.0001 were respectively used.